alexpapafilopoulos/odin-recipes/README.md

 # odin-recipes
 This is a simple webpage using a brutalist design.
-Inside there will be food recipes with all the needed instructions and steps.
+Inside there will be food recipes with all the needed ingredients and instructions.